96kevinli29/Unilu_bics_PM_Lab13_PosterSelection/README.md

     <div class="section-title">📝 Poster Topic Registration</div>
     <div class="card">
       <p class="muted" style="margin-top:0;">
-        <strong>Instructions:</strong> [Due to some entry errors, the system was reset on Friday.
-All groups can re-submit their details by 29 Nov.]
-Please ensure your group has reached a consensus before registering.
+        <strong>Instructions:</strong> "Due to some requirements, the system was reset on Friday.
+All groups can re-submit their details by 29 Nov."
+We kindly ask that groups finalize their decision before filling out this form.
 One representative per group enters the topic and leader, sets a 4-digit PIN to lock the entry, and keeps the PIN to update the selection later if needed.
       </p>

       <div class="grid">